Skip to main content

 GroupDeterministicDefines which tools are available

-Prompts are stored as .md files in .flowmcp/prompts/:
+Group-level skills are stored as .md files in .flowmcp/skills/:

 .flowmcp/